-A public right of way could be in the form of a footpath, bridleway, restricted byway, byway open to all traffic or a public road that can be used by all members of the public.
-All of these except public roads are recorded on the Definitive Map and can be modified by an application for reaction, upgrading or deletion.
+A public right of way may be in the form of a footpath, bridleway, restricted byway, byway open to all traffic or a public road that can be used by all members of the public.
+All of these, except public roads, are recorded on the Definitive Map and can be modified by an application for reaction, upgrading or deletion.

-A private right of way is an easement / right to use someone else’s land/property as a means of access or egress given to a particular individual or group of individuals’ land or property.
+A private right of way is an easement / right to use someone else’s land/property as a means of access or egress that may be given to an individual or group of individuals.

 Rights of way disputes are very common for both individuals and companies.